 Since judgment is one of the most difficult skills for residents to learn, considerable one-on-one time is spent developing this skill, so that at the completion of the residency, trainees are able to consider all aspects of the treatment decision.
 To do this, it is imperative that residents become proficient in all aspects of physical examination that apply to the treatment of the cancer patient.
 In particular, the head and neck, lymphatic, gynecologic, genitourinary, and neurologic examinations are stressed.
 Since proper judgment requires a broad base of knowledge, residents are required to read the appropriate literature and be prepared to discuss it with faculty and other residents, as well as physicians of other specialties.
 It is the aim of the department to instill in all residents a goal to continue seeking knowledge throughout their professional lives, and to provide the medical community with a physician dedicated to excellent patient care and the advancement of knowledge.

 The University of Florida Residency in Radiation Oncology is fully accredited by the Accreditation Council for Graduate Medical Education.
-Residents beginning their graduate medical education after December 1998 will be required to have five years of approved training with a minimum of four years in Radiation Oncology in order to be Board-eligible.
+Residents are required to have five years of approved training with a minimum of four years in Radiation Oncology in order to be Board-eligible.
 Residents will be admissible to the written examination only after they have completed four years of approved training.

 Selection of Residents